henesy/henesy.github.io/2020/02/10/0/index.md

-# Legacy of Go - CSP and otherwise
+# Code samples from Go-related languages

-This post intends to showcase programming patterns from Newsqueak, Alef, Plan9 C, Limbo, to Go.
+This post intends to showcase programming patterns which were in common from Newsqueak, Alef, Plan9 C, Limbo, to Go.

 (??) ­ Include different Plan9 edition releases to see the libc evolve?

-(???) ­ Include unix examples for shade?

 All of these code snippets should be complete as shown and compilable/runnable in the state presented.

-If you want to play with Newsqueak, the unix port of squint is probably the most straightforward, found [here](https://github.com/rwos/newsqueak).
-The papers describing Newsqueak is [here](https://swtch.com/~rsc/thread/newsqueak.pdf) and [here](https://swtch.com/~rsc/thread/newsquimpl.pdf).

-If you want to play with Alef in 2020, your best bet is probably installing a Plan9 2nd edition VM.
-A text guide for this process is in a prior blog post [here](https://seh.dev/2018/03/19/0/) and a video guide is [here](https://www.youtube.com/watch?v=W00TnQ91nj8).

-There are more resources on Plan9 2nd edition indexed [here](http://9.postnix.pw/hist/2e/).

-There's a work-in-progress port of Alef from 2e to 9front/386 which can be found on the [public grid](http://wiki.9gridchan.org/public_grid/index.html) griddisk at `/burnzez/rep/alef/root` and maybe `/burnzez/alef`.
-Griddisk is accessible over 9p via `tcp!45.63.75.148!9564`.
-You can more easily access the grid from unix via the [gridnix scripts](https://github.com/henesy/grid-unix).

-Papers on Alef are [here](http://doc.cat-v.org/plan_9/2nd_edition/papers/alef/).

-If you want to play with Limbo in 2020, your best bet is either the official Inferno [here](https://bitbucket.org/inferno-os/inferno-os/) or the purgatorio fork [here](https://code.9front.org/hg/purgatorio).

-If you want to play with Plan9 in 2020, your best bet is 9front, found [here](http://9front.org/).

 ## Building and running examples

 ### Newsqueak

+The unix port of squint is probably the most straightforward, found [here](https://github.com/rwos/newsqueak).
+The papers describing Newsqueak is [here](https://swtch.com/~rsc/thread/newsqueak.pdf) and [here](https://swtch.com/~rsc/thread/newsquimpl.pdf).

 To run a program from a prompt: